Ayeshafatima123/Py/README.md

-# Python is operators system
+# There are many operator system in Python